retaildevcrews/istio/README.md

 ## Filter at Ingress Gateway

-By deafult the filter is applied at the istio sidecar in NGSA pods.
+By default the filter is applied at the istio sidecar in NGSA pods.

 To apply the filter at the ingress gateway level, do the following: